 Notification of termination will be given to the employee in writing by their immediate supervisor with a copy provided to the Superintendent.
 The Superintendent may dismiss an At Will employee effective immediately.
-Notification to Contractual Employees of termination will be given to the employee in writing by the Superintendent and a copy provided to the Indian Board of Education.
+Notification to Contractual Employees of termination will be given to the employee in writing by the Superintendent and a copy provided to the Indian Board of Education Board Chairperson.

 If the Contractual Employee contests the termination the grievance policy will be followed.
-Probationary employees will refer to policy GBG.
+Probationary employees will refer to policy GBG and are not required to be provided reason/cause for termination.